Hull FC hammer Saints to avenge Challenge Cup loss

 No doubt stung by some strong words from Wellens at the break, the away side looked to mount a comeback as Bell got them on the scoreboard after good work from Konrad Hurrell.

-However, their slim hopes of turning the game around were short-lived as Scott touched down before the home side put in some great defensive sets to keep Saints at bay.
+However, their slim hopes of turning the game around were short-lived as Scott touched down before the hosts put in some great defensive sets to keep Saints at bay.

-Litten then missed out on a try in very similar circumstances to the first half but it mattered little and McIntosh scooped up a dropped pass to sprint 60 yards and put the seal on Hull FC's first win over St Helens since August 2017.
+Litten then missed out on a try in similar circumstances to the first half, but it mattered little - and McIntosh scooped up a dropped pass to sprint 60 yards and put the seal on Hull FC's first win over St Helens since August 2017.

-Smith's men will look to build on this when they host Catalans next Saturday while Saints will aim to bounce back with a home game against Castleford a week on Friday.
+Smith's side will look to build on this when they host Catalans next Saturday while Saints will aim to bounce back with a home game against Castleford a week on Friday.

 Hull FC: Shaul, Litten, Scott, Tuimavave, McIntosh, Trueman, Clifford, Fash, Houghton, Sao, Lovodua, Savelio, Cator